Index 2024

 Media landscape

-Made up of French-speaking Wallonia and Flemish Flanders, Belgium has two quite separate, and small-scale, media markets.
-As a result, they only rarely compete.
-A small number of companies owned by a handful of prominent families with varied economic interests dominate the daily print press.
-The Belgian government administers the big regional radio and television broadcasters, RTBF and VRT, in accord with the views of their boards, on which the four major political parties – Socialist, Liberal, Christian, and Green – are represented,
+Made up of French-speaking Wallonia and Flemish Flanders, Belgium has two quite separate, and small-scale, media markets – or even three, counting the very small German-speaking region – which rarely compete.
+A small number of companies owned by a handful of prominent families with varied economic interests dominate the daily print media.
+The Belgian government administers the big regional radio and television broadcasters, RTBF and VRT, through their boards of directors, made up of representatives of the main political parties.

 Political context